smXplorer/AlliGator/docs/source/alligator-settings-window.rst

     * *Show Scale Bar Overlay*: check this off to automaticxally show the scale bar when loading a new dataset.
     * *Scale Bar X/Y*: location of the scale bar in pixel unit.
 X = 0 corresponds to the left of the image.
 Y = 0 corresponds to the top of the image.
     * *Scale Bar Lenght/Height*: dimension of the displayed scale bar in physical units.

-- *Save Image*: check off this box to save the displayed image with its overlay each time a new dataset is loaded.
-The file is saved in the *Saved Displayed Image Format* specified in the **Miscellaneous** Settings panel, in the same folder as the current dataset, with the dataset name to which the image type (Gate n, White Light or Total Intensity) is appended.

 .. _alligator-settings-data-information: